 logo

 A magical loch, especially in the evening or early morning - Cul Fraioch is difficult but rewarding.
 It can be very dour and even when 'on' the trout can be hard to catch.
-However, they are high quality, with deep pink flesh and there are some specimens of around 3lb caught every year.
+However, they are high quality, with deep pink flesh and there are some larger specimens caught every year.

 There is a boat located at the northern end (NC335023).